 I always prayed for a workplace where I could thrive not just in my work but also mentally.

-Before I go ahead to give you tips on how to handle a hostile work environment, let us start off by defining what that is.
+Before I go ahead to give you tips on how to handle a hostile work environment, let us start off by defining what a hostile work environment is.

 What a hostile work environment is

 If you are afraid when it’s time to head to work, like a child who is being bullied having anxiety when it is time to go to school, chances are you are in a hostile work environment.
-If you head to the bathroom to cry, after each criticism or feedback; chances are there is something not quite right in the space that you are in or maybe you are just a cry baby.
+If you head to the bathroom to cry, after each criticism or feedback; chances are there is something not quite right in the space that you are in.

 What it isn’t

-Quit: no hostile environment is good for anyone; physically, mentally or emotionally.
+5) Quit: no hostile environment is good for anyone; physically, mentally, or emotionally.
 If you feel fear each day when you go to work if you derive no joy from what you are doing any longer, if the environment is making it difficult for you to do your job effectively, then it might be time to consider other opportunities.
-Truth is if you drop dead tomorrow, you will be replaced.
+Truth is, if you drop dead tomorrow, you will be replaced.
 That is the sad reality of what people face in the workplace.